meg768/shaper-paper/README.md

 Just for fun (and curiosity), I decided to test whether **Xerox copies** or **scanned/printed versions** of original ShaperTape would still work with the Shaper Origin.

-✅ Spoiler: **It works perfectly.**
+**It works perfectly.**

-This repo provides a ready-to-print PDF (`ShaperTape-AtoD.pdf`) containing four A4 sheets of genuine ShaperTape markers.
+This repo provides a ready-to-print PDF containing four A4 sheets of genuine ShaperTape markers.
 Each page contains enough “dominos” for most Origin projects.

 ---